Arista Winery

 - Aging

-- Aged in barrel followed by 4-6 months in stainless steel.
+- 14 months in French Oak followed by 6 months in stainless steel.

 - Alcohol